Brian Dooreck MD

 Who is at a higher risk?

-The precise cause of colorectal cancer remains unclear; however, some risk factors, including cigarette smoking, a diet of red meats, and heavy alcohol consumption, are strongly linked to the disease.
+The precise cause of colorectal cancer remains unclear; however, some risk factors, including cigarette smoking, a diet of red meat, and heavy alcohol consumption, are strongly linked to the disease.
 There is also a high risk of contracting the disease in people with genetic cancer syndromes or a family history of colorectal cancer.

 What are the signs & symptoms of colorectal cancer?